HL7/emedicinal-product-info/input/pagecontent/annotation.md

 | No | If there is any ambiguity or it is unclear which focus should be assigned, enter No. If No has been added, then add a comment in the Clear Focus Comments column to explain why the text is not clear. |
 | N/A | This will only be used for headings and will be pre-filled in by the macro. |

-##### Strength/Form

-Field	When to Use
-Blank Field	Enter the strength or form that is applicable.
-This is a free text field; however, be as consistent as possible when filling this in to allow for easier filtering.
-If no focus in the text regarding strength/form, enter ‘All’.

 ##### Gender

 Drop down Option	When to Use